GDevelopApp/GDevelop-documentation/docs/gdevelop5/publishing/android_and_ios_with_cordova.md

 You need to install:

 - Android Studio with the Android SDK
-- Java (version 11, can be downloaded from the Oracle website) - as we are using cordova-android 11
+- Java (JDK version 17, can be downloaded from the Oracle website) - as we are using cordova-android 13
 - Gradle.

 ## Build Cordova project